-Mankiewicz, Kazan, Preminger, Ray, Wyler, Huston, Minnelli, and, of course, Hitchcock.
+Mankiewicz, Preminger, Ray, Wyler, Huston, Minnelli, and, of course, Hitchcock.
 The last third of Cinema, vol. 1 (which we will read next week) concerns the action-image and the crisis of the action-image that finally gives way to post-War modernist European film.

 17. Before discussing the action-image, however, Deleuze produces a fascinating treatment of a form of cinema positioned midway between the affection-image and the action-image, a cinema of the impulse-image, which Deleuze also calls "naturalism."
-He primarily discusses three directors in this context, Stroheim, Bunuel, and Losey.
-Affect-images refer to the subtleties of the inner life, and they do so through the medium of close-ups, or alternatively, of distance or medium shots of nondescript. atmospheric environments, often bathed in shadow, which Deleuze calls "any-space-whatevers."
+He primarily discusses three directors in this context, Stroheim, Bunuel, and Ray.
+Affect-images refer to the subtleties of the inner life, and they do so through the medium of closeups, or alternatively, of distance or medium shots of nondescript. atmospheric environments, often bathed in shadow, which Deleuze calls "any-space-whatever."
 The fully developed action-image on the other hand exhibits the emergence of well-formed human qualities and powers in definite geographical and historical environments (think of the Western in which the hero exhibits the quality of courage by exercising the power to act in facing down the gunslinger on the deserted streets of the 19th century Montana town.)
 Midway between the Any-Space-Whatever/Affect pair and the Definite Environment/Determinate Behavior Pair, Deleuze tells us there is an Originary World/ Elementary Impulse pair.
 Impulses are neither emotions nor motives for considered, determinate actions.
-They are immediate discharges of energy, seemingly more animal than human in character - voracious greed (Stroheim), sexual obsession (Bunuel), murderous rage (Ray), servile resentment and revenge (Losey), and so on.
-In the movies, the environments in which the characters discharge their impulses are not determinate historical or even geographical places, but rather "orginary worlds," part-human, part-animal, worlds that precede the differentiation of humans from their animal origins.
-They are marked off from the main setting of the film (which Deleuze calls "the derived world") as delimited spaces taking the form of deserts, forests, swamps, garbage heaps, but also, as in the case of Bunuel's Discrete Charm of the Bourgeoisie, upper class dining rooms.
+They are immediate discharges of energy, seemingly more animal than human in character - voracious greed (Stroheim), sexual obsession (Bunuel), murderous rage (Ray), and so on.
+In the movies, the environments in which the characters discharge their impulses are not determinate historical or even geographical places, but rather "orginary worlds," parthuman, part-animal, worlds that precede the differentiation of humans from their animal origins.
+They are often marked off from the main setting of the film, delimited spaces taking the form of deserts, forests, swamps, garbage heaps, but also, as in the case of Bunuel's Discrete Charm of the Bourgeoisie, upper class dining rooms.
 Here human/animal characters discharge their impulses, in the process tearing fragments out of their coherent objective contexts, making them into fetishes, part-objects in which the impulse is invested.
 (Once again we can take our example from Bunuel, many of whose films express a fetish for women's shoes.)
-The impulses and fetishes that start in the "originary world" ultimately take over the "derived world" as well, degrading it in an expression of the death instinct.
-There are two primary expressions of such degradation: a "steepest slope." best illustrated by Stroheim's films, in which there is a unilinear decent from human to animal condition (e.g. Greed); and a cycle of repetition and return, best illustrated by Bunuel's films (e.g. The Discrete Charm of the Bourgeoisie).
-Of these two forms of naturalist cinema, Deleuze suggests that the cyclic return of the scene of degradation in Bunuel may afford a possibility of reversal, escape, or salvation.
 For Deleuze, the impulse-image, and therefore the cinematic genre of naturalism, is difficult to sustain, precisely because it remains suspended between affect and action.
 Some great directors, including Renoir (The Human Beast) and Visconti (Obsession) have been fascinated with it, yet unable to resist the pull toward emotion or action.
-Stroheim's Greed and all of Bunuel's movies (along with the films of Joseph Losey, e.g. The Servant) are the most developed expressions of this difficult in-between genre.
+Stroheim's Greed and all of Bunuel's movies (along with some of the films of Nicholas Ray) are the most developed expressions of this difficult in-between genre.